LACK OF TRUST RESULTED IN INFORMATION SPRAWL

-It was difficult to find information using this client’s records management system.
-What records were and were not available in the system was unknown.
-Most users did not trust it, and relied on copies they kept in paper files, shared drives or hard drives.
-As a result, user adoption was poor, and compliance with the records management (RM) program was minimal.
+Users had difficulty finding information in this client’s records management system.
+Which records were and were not available in the system was unknown.
+Most users did not trust the system, and relied on copies they kept in paper files, shared drives, or hard drives.
+As a result, user adoption was poor, and compliance with records and information management (RIM) policies was minimal.
 Key reasons for the system’s poor reputation included:

-- Record retrieval relied heavily on a centralized process and a single individual’s knowledge, who was nearing retirement
+- Finding records relied heavily on a centralized process and the knowledge of a single individual, who was nearing retirement

-- Document indexing in the system did not reflect the way users think
+- Document indexing did not reflect the way users think

 - Retention rules were out-of-date, ambiguous, and difficult to apply

-The client chose a new content management system that better supported the electronic lifecycle management of records as well as collaboration and sharing of information.
+Our client chose a new content management system that better supported the electronic life-cycle management of records, as well as collaboration and sharing of information.

-- Rebranding the program to be inclusive of both Records and Information (RIM)
+- Re-branding the program to be inclusive of both records and non-record content

 - Meeting with stakeholders early in the planning process to gather requirements for environment and sizing.